he2a/av-dl/README.md

-# Youtube-DL Automation Script
+# av-dl - A yt-dlp automation script

-Small script to download audio or video off youtube, soundcloud and other sites supported by youtube-dl.
-Made for use in WSL environment in Windows 10, but should work in any linux distro (including termux in android) without any problem.
+Small script to download audio or video off youtube, soundcloud and other sites supported by yt-dlp.
+Made for use in WSL environment in windows, but should work in any linux distro (including termux in android) without any problem.

 ## Features
 This script has two basic behaviours for different content.